bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/_tab-task-call-wait.rst

 ~~~~~~~~

 On this tab you configure the task which is created when this element is
-executed by the awaitet event.
+executed by the awaited event.
 This task will not appear in any user
 task list and is exclusively handled by the system.
 The values on this
-tab are therefore only relevant for analysing the finished tasks and not
+tab are therefore only relevant for analyzing the finished tasks and not
 for the task list itself.

 .. figure:: /_images/process-elements/call-and-wait-tab-task.png